British Rail Class 158: Background

 By the beginning of the 1980s, British Rail (BR) operated a large fleet of first generation DMUs, which had been constructed in prior decades to various designs.
 While formulating its long-term strategy for this sector of its operations, British Rail planners recognised that there would be considerable costs incurred by undertaking refurbishment programmes necessary for the continued use of these ageing multiple units, particularly due to the necessity of handling and removing hazardous materials such as asbestos.
 In light of the high costs involved in retention, planners examined the prospects for the development and introduction of a new generation of DMUs to succeed the first generation.

 In the concept stage, two separate approaches were devised, one involving a so-called railbus that prioritised the minimisation of both initial (procurement) and ongoing (maintenance and operational) costs, while the second was a more substantial DMU that could deliver superior performance than the existing fleet, particularly when it came to long-distance services.
 The initial specification developed for the latter concept was relatively ambitious, calling for a maximum speed of 90 mph, acceleration comparable to contemporary EMUs, the ability to couple/work in multiple with existing EMUs, facilitate through-access for passengers, feature pressure ventilation, the ability to assist a failed unit, and to comprise either a three- or four-car consist.
-This specification led to the experimental British Rail Class 210 diesel-electric multiple unit.
-However, it was found that relatively expensive equipment was needed for the performance specified, particularly to provide sufficient speed, acceleration, and through-passenger access; maintainability also suffered due to space limitations.
-It was recognised that a production model assembled from proven components would possess greater reliability and lower maintenance costs; an availability rate of 85 per cent was forecast.
+This specification led to the experimental diesel-electric multiple unit.
+However, it was found that relatively expensive equipment was needed for the performance specified, particularly to provide sufficient speed, acceleration and through-passenger access; maintainability also suffered due to space limitations.
+It was recognised that a production model assembled from proven components would possess greater reliability and lower maintenance costs; an availability rate of 85% was forecast.